Alocasia Sunburn: Signs, Causes & How To Fix

 That means you should provide the plant with moderately bright light.

-• Avoid keeping Alocasia near a heater, chimney, furnace, radiators.
+- Avoid keeping alocasia near a heater, chimney, furnace, or radiator.
 This can dry your plant to an extreme level.

 Mulching

-If giving proper shade is not possible, you can mulch the soil surface.
+If giving proper shade is impossible, you can mulch the soil surface.

-You can use shredded barks, tree leaves, wheat straws, compost for mulching your Alocasia.
+You can use shredded bark, tree leaves, wheat straws, or compost for mulching your alocasia.

 Mulching can help your plant to stay moisturized even in summer.